Rapid funding of novel and unconventional ideas

 - Applicants must conduct the Spark project at a Swiss research institution.
 Only institutions pursuant to Articles 4 and 5 of the Research and Innovation Promotion Act (RIPA) are eligible.

 - Applicants must have a doctorate or equivalent qualification, i.e. they must have completed at least three years of research work as their main source of income since their higher education degree.
-Doctoral students are not eligible.
+Doctoral students are not eligible unless the applicant has completed at least three years of research work as their main source of income since obtaining their higher education degree and prior to commencing their doctorate and can credibly demonstrate that the project for which they are requesting funding will not impede or delay completion of their doctorate.

 - A Spark application may only be submitted by one applicant, and not by two or more.
-The applicant must be the spiritus rector (guiding spirit) of the application.
+The applicant must have developed the idea for the project themself.

 - It is not permissible to have more than one ongoing Spark project.